Is It Common For Couples To Misunderstand Each Other In Arguments?

 Communicating in a way that the other person understands leads to miscommunication.
 Sounds straightforward, right?
 Well, in practice, it is not so clear.

-It can have several causes, but in a nutshell, unclear communication happens when one person assumes something without verifying it with the other person or when there is a lack of understanding of the other person's perspective.
+It can have several causes, but in a nutshell, clearer communication happens when one person assumes something without verifying it with the other person or when there is a lack of understanding of the other person's perspective.

-Different perspectives
+Different Perspectives

 Adding to the previous point, couples may have different perspectives, leading to misunderstandings and conflicts.